-"The main objectives for industry-funded research may be profit-focused rather than driven by human need."
-Day of Discovery workshop participant think that scientists' independence is often put at risk by their funders
+"The main objectives for industry-funded research may be profitfocused rather than driven by human need."

 "I think funding should come from government and charitable donations, otherwise private companies will protect their discoveries just as the big drug firms do."